 Components

-The Components section is a inclusive list of all VMs associated with the cloudSwXtch (cloudSwXtches, xNICs and cloudSwXtch Bridges).
+The Components section is an inclusive list of all VMs associated with the cloudSwXtch (cloudSwXtches, xNICs, and swXtchBriges).
 In addition, active VMs without an xNIC are also listed.

 Updating Component Information